Varela Grants – Request For Proposals (RFP)

 The Varela Grants fund rigorous examinations of contemplative techniques with the ultimate goal that findings derived from such investigations will provide greater insight into contemplative practices and their application for reducing human suffering and promoting flourishing.
 Mind & Life views the Varela Grants as an essential feature of its overall strategy of building an interdisciplinary understanding of the mind and human behavior.
-These grants are a key vehicle for increasing the number of exemplary scientists, scholars and clinicians involved in contemplative sciences.
+These grants are a key vehicle for increasing the number of exemplary scientists, scholars, and clinicians involved in contemplative research.
 Strong proposals will meet the highest standards of rigor in the applicant’s field of expertise.
 Furthermore, preference will be given to interdisciplinary studies that incorporate first-person contemplative methods (e.g., introspective investigation and reports on subjective experience) into traditional cognitive, behavioral, physiological, clinical, or socio-cultural research.
 This grants program also encourages the active collaboration of researchers with contemplative scholars/practitioners in all phases of investigation.

 Grants of up to $15,000 (USD) are awarded annually through a competitive application and selection process.
 Proposed research should be completed within a 2-year period, and annual progress reports are required for grantees to remain in good standing.
-It is expected that the completion of proposed research will result in a peer-reviewed publication (scientific journal article or book/book chapter) and scholarly presentation at professional conference.

-- Methodological Approach/Design: design, methods, and analyses are adequately developed, rigorous, well-integrated, and appropriate to the aims of the project
+- Methodological Approach/Design: design, methods, and analyses are adequately developed, rigorous, well-integrated, and appropriate to the aims of the project;

-- Investigator(s): principal investigator(s) appropriately trained and capable of coordinating and managing the proposed research, with high likelihood of success and future contribution to the field, appropriate research team with complementary expertise
+- Investigator(s): principal investigator(s) appropriately trained and capable of coordinating and managing the proposed research, with high likelihood of success and future contribution to the field, appropriate research team with complementary expertise;

-- Research Environment: sufficient access to resources to carry out the research questions, project will be supported and advanced by institutional research community
+- Research Environment: sufficient access to resources to carry out the research questions, project will be supported and advanced by institutional research community.